Entertain the kids with this homemade Thanksgiving place card craft activity.

 Sharpie Fine Point marker

 Use natural elements if you have them!
-If there are still leaves in your area, you may want to solicit the help of the kids to find some good ones.
+If there are still fall leaves in your area, ask the kids to help find some good ones.

 (Check out How to Make Waxed Fall Leaves if you want to preserve the natural leaves and place cards for another time.)